Elderly Bellevue couple attacked by homeless woman they tried to help, police say

 - 'The whole thing's crazy': Police tracing trail of soldier from Renton slaying to shootings, suicide on Hood Canal Bridge

-The woman had been living in a tent in the couple’s yard, Tyler said.
+They found the female victim bleeding in the street and her husband inside the house, both with multiple stab wounds.
+Officers applied tourniquets and first aid and put out several small fires in the home.

+They arrested a 40-year-old woman who was trying to leave the scene, said Seth Tyler, a Bellevue Police Department public information officer.
+She is not related to the couple, he said.
+They let her stay in a tent in their yard.

-“For some reason, today she brutally attacked the victims with a knife and attempted to burn down the home,” he said.
+“For some reason, today she brutally attacked the victims with a knife and attempted to burn down the home,” Tyler said.

-Detectives are preparing to interview the woman.
+Tyler said detectives Saturday night were preparing to interview the homeless woman.

 They do not know of any motive, Tyler said, or whether drugs or alcohol may have been a factor.

-Police have not yet identified either the victims or the homeless woman.